abotzki/chip_seq_training/README.md

 * A **BioProject accession**, starting with `PRJ` (*e.g.* `PRJNA176146`), that will link to the complete project archive
 * A **GEO identifier**, starting with `GSE` (*e.g.* `GSE41186`), that will link to a specific experiments, in our case ChIP-seq.

-⚡️ Your turn : Find the accession identifiers for raw sequencing data from X et al.
+⚡️ Your turn : Find the accession identifiers for raw sequencing data from Myers *et al.*.

 <details>
   <summary>Tips 👀</summary>